OpenCollarTeam/opencollarteam.github.io/OpenCollar-Distributors-and-Designers.md

 APPLICATION

-If you would like to sign up for the Official Partners program, please append your avatar name to this notecard's name (ie, "OpenCollar Official Partners - Somebody Resident"), and fill out the form below.
+If you would like to sign up for the Official Partners program, please make a notecard named  "OpenCollar Official Partners Application - (your user name)", and include the information indicated below.
 Then pass it to Silkie Sabra, OpenCollar Partners Coordinator.

 DISTRIBUTORS AND DESIGNERS:

-SecondLife Name/Username:
+SecondLife Username:
+* The User Name

 Secondlife Avatar UUID:
+* The Avatar UUID is your key or the string of characters at the top of your profile.

 Inworld Location SLURL:
+* The SLURL should be to the spot you plan to rez the vendor, even if your sim has a fixed landing point.

 Name and brief description of your sim:  Playground | Roleplay | Shop | Club | Sandbox | Other